Report Topics:

 The relationship between direct selling companies and independent entrepreneurs is commercial/contractual and non-labor, so:

-Independent entrepreneurs do not act under the orders or directives of direct-selling companies.
+Independent entrepreneurs do not act under orders or directives of direct selling companies.
 There is no subordination relationship.
-They manage their business as they consider appropriate according to their needs.
+They, as independent entrepreneurs, manage their business as they consider appropriate according to their needs.

-It is also important to mention that some direct-selling companies help independent entrepreneurs build their businesses.
+It is also important to mention that some Direct Selling companies help some independent entrepreneurs to build their businesses.
 In this case, the existing contractual relationship is with the companies of independent entrepreneurs.

-Since there is no Direct Selling law, Peruvian laws would apply in case of a commercial or civil relationship.
+Since there is no Direct Selling law, Peruvian laws would apply in case there is a commercial, civil relationship.

 CAPEVEDI (Peruvian Chamber of Direct Sale), through the Code of Ethics Administrator, processes claims that the companies have not resolved.
 The attention to consumer complaints will be free.